technicaldee/aza/README.md

 - faster trust at point-of-sale with instant confirmation
 - lightweight hardware for offline-like confidence while moving

 AZA is designed for keke riders, transport operators, and small businesses that cannot afford payment ambiguity.
+Payment alerts are currently available in 6 nigerian languages.

 ### Cross-Border Example